tomas/network/README.md

 ## Get gateway IP

-Returns the IP address assigned to your first active network inteface.
+Returns the IP of the gateway that your active network interface is linked to.

 ``` js
 network.get_gateway_ip(function(err, ip) {